openebs-archive/openebs-docs/docs/overview.md

 [Installation](/docs/next/installation.html) section.

-- [Verify if OpenEBS is installed successfully](/docs/next/installation.html#verifying-openebs-installation) and start provisioning OpenEBS volumes using the Kubernetes PVC interface by using `kubectl` command, for more details on how to provision OpenEBS volumes, see
+- [Verify if OpenEBS is installed successfully](/docs/next/installation.html#verifying-openebs-installation) and start provisioning OpenEBS volumes through Kubernetes PVC interface by using `kubectl` command, for more details on how to provision OpenEBS volumes, see
 [provisioning OpenEBS volumes](/docs/next/provisionvols.html)